Socket Mobile 2D barcode scanner

 Unpair your barcode scanner

-By default, your barcode scanner will try to connect to the last device it was paired with.
-If you want to use your barcode scanner with a different Bluetooth device, then you'll need to unpair the scanner first.
+By default, your barcode scanner tries to connect to the last device it was paired with.
+If you want to use your barcode scanner with a different Bluetooth device, then you need to unpair the scanner first.

 Turn on your barcode scanner.

 Press and hold the scan button.
-At the same time, press and hold the Power button.
+At the same time, press and hold the power button.
 When you hear three beeps, release both buttons.
-Your barcode scanner will power off.
+Your barcode scanner powers off.

 Under MY DEVICES, tap the

-If you're having trouble scanning barcodes with Shopify POS and the CHS 7Qi barcode scanner, then try these troubleshooting steps to fix the problem.
+If you're having trouble scanning barcodes with Shopify POS and the Socket Mobile S740 or CHS 7Qi barcode scanner, then try these troubleshooting steps to fix the problem: